IMPORTANT!

 About Us

-Boosted Diplomas is a Nevada nonprofit serving foster and at-risk youth in grades 1–12 across northern Nevada.
-Founded in 2019, we provide relationship-based tutoring and educational advocacy designed to keep students connected to school and on a real path to graduation.
+Boosted Diplomas is a Nevada nonprofit serving foster and at risk youth in grades 1 to 12 across northern Nevada.
+Founded in 2019, we provide relationship based tutoring and educational advocacy designed to keep students connected to school and on a real path to graduation.

 Our Services